noawe-boi/NoahsObsidianSync/Physics IA2 Report.md

 A linear relationship has a constant gradient. in this case, since the gradient is the relationship between the non constant variables such as frequency of the wave, f, and its length, L. This implies that the ratio between these variables remains constant, which is the expected behavior. by substituting values for f and l into $f=\frac{7}{4}*v*\frac{1}{L}$, the speed of sound can be found.

 ##### Limitations
 A limitation that this experiment suffered from was a poor choice of environment.
 The room that the frequency of the harmonic was found in was not quiet enough which caused background noise to severely impact the meters measurements.
 This forced the experiment to be conducted with a combination of dB meter and human perception, which was less accurate and went against one of the key goals set when the experiment was modified.
-Another limitation that impacted the experiments results was the inconsistent position of the speaker driver.
+Another limitation that impacted the experiment's results was the inconsistent position of the speaker driver.
 The position of the driver in all directions varied throughout all tests due to the lack of a solid mount or jig.
-The same goes for the dB meter. moving the speaker driver will impact how standing waves form in the pipe.
+The same goes for the dB meter.
+Moving the speaker driver will impact how standing waves form in the pipe.
 Changing the position of the dB meter will affect the intensity of the wave it detects.

 ## Evaluation:

 The research question was somewhat was answered as it was found that the speed of sound can be calculated by investigating the relationship between the frequency of the 7th harmonic of a pipe and then varying length of a pipe with open ends but with questionable accuracy.

 The speed of sound was found to be 353.94m/s with 3.19% error.
 Some reasons for this difference are the limitations discussed such as the inconsistent driver position and sub-optimal measuring of the frequency of the 7th harmonic.
-3.19% is a relatively low , butr but it must be considered whether this error was the result of correct procedure or not.
+3.19% is a relatively low error but it must be considered whether this error was the result of correct procedure or not.

 potential extension to this experiment could be the investigation of how the air in the pipe affects the speed of sound.
 By measuring the speed of sound at different temperatures and air densities, the relationship between these factors and the speed of sound could be determined